CraigMohn/fitparseR/README.md

 You have to have a conda (either anaconda or miniconda) setup that R can find.
 There are lots of resources to help you do that.
 Use your search engine.
 In theory it should require python 2.X, but I had no problems with python 3.X.
-The first python call triggers a check that requisite packages are installed.
+The first call to read a fit file triggers a time-consuming check that the conda environment has the required packages installed, unless a flag to skip it is TRUE.
-This is slow so there is a flag to bypass this behavior if you know your conda environment is current.

 This package is not fast.
 It's not terribly elegant.
 But it is more likely to stay current than other options, since python fitparse updates should be